Merna-GHub/Merna-GHub/README.md

 <!-- ABOUT THE PROJECT -->
 ### About Me

-My name is Merna Geyoushi, a software engineer.
+My name is Merna Geyoushi, a senior software engineer.

 <!--